With busy schedules and a growing focus on healthy food, more people are turning to meal prep services for convenient and nutritious meals.

 There are three main types of credit you can apply for:

-💰 Business loans: This is when you borrow a set amount of money that’s immediately transferred to your account and you slowly pay it back at a set rate each month.
-Make sure you set out a proper budget for how you will spend your loan and be mindful of how long you’ll have to continue paying it off.
+💰 Business loans: This is when you borrow a set amount of money that’s immediately transferred to your account, and you slowly pay it back at a set rate each month.
+Make sure you set out a proper budget for how you will spend your loan, and be mindful of how long you’ll have to continue paying it off.

 💰 Equipment funding: This lets you buy the equipment you need, with the equipment itself serving as collateral.
 Since lenders have an asset that they can claim if you don’t meet your repayments, the interest rate is often lower and they’re more flexible with repayments.